Ecwid/ecwid-api-docs/includes/_shipping_api.md

 Access scope required: <strong>add_shipping_method</strong> (see <a href="#access-scopes">Access scopes</a>)
 </aside>

+# How to set up

+When [registering a new application](/register) for Ecwid, specify the request URL for your application.
+Ecwid will be sending order details requests to that endpoint and expect shipping rates in a specific format in response.

 # How it works

 ### 1. User configures app settings in settings tab